ehuss/Sublime-Wrap-Plus/README.md

 * Windows/Linux: Alt+Q
 * OS X: Super+Alt+Q

-If you want to use a different keystroke, go to "Preferences" then "Key Bindings - User", and enter something like this:
+If you want to use a different keystroke, go to "Preferences" then "Key Bindings - User", and add an entry like this:

 	{ "keys": ["alt+q"], "command": "wrap_lines_plus" },